-But what next after Malco locking pliers disappear from the market?
+So, what next after Malco locking pliers disappear from the market?
 There are a few brands of locking pliers that could replace Eagle Grip locking pliers.
-However, they do not match the quality of Eagle Grips but come very close.
+They may not match the quality of Eagle Grips but come very close.

 One of the alternative brands is Milwaukee.
-Milwaukee produces some of the best locking pliers and has a wide array from which to choose.
+Milwaukee produces some of the best locking pliers and offers a wide array to choose from.
 What I like the most about Milwaukee locking pliers is the unique plastic torque screw that is very easy to adjust.

-The quality of the original Vise Grips is very close to that of Eagle Grips since they were produced in the same factory where Malco pliers are made and by some of the engineers behind Eagle Grip vise grips.
+The quality of the original Vise Grips is very close to that of Eagle Grips since they were produced in the same factory where Malco pliers are made and by the same engineers behind Eagle Grip vise grips.

 The most outstanding feature of the original Irwin vise grips is the superior build quality and the fact that they were made in the USA.

 The third option you would consider is the Craftsman brand.
-I haven’t used them yet but there is a video review by Project Farm that shows how well they stack up against Malco eagle grips, which are the gold standard for locking pliers.
+I haven’t used them yet but the video review below by Project Farm shows how well these locking pliers from Craftsman stack up against Malco eagle grips, which are the gold standard for locking pliers.

 The craftsman locking pliers are solid and the torque adjustment screw threads into the power ring very smoothly.
-These locking pliers also grip material strongly and have hardened cutters that cut through a 16-inch penny nail will minimal effort.
+They grip material strongly and have hardened cutters that can cut through a 16-inch penny nail with minimal effort.